 Data NatuRe eG is a member of the Zentralverband deutscher Konsumgenossenschaften e.V. and is audited annually by the Prüfungsverband deutscher Konsum- und Dienstleistungsgenossenschaften e.V.
 (Auditing Association of German Consumer and Service Cooperatives).

 Cooperatives are not profit-oriented and have no obligations to shareholders or stakeholders, but only to their members.

-Cooperatives hold a minimum capital and form a legal reserve, thus ensuring cost and financial planning (see § 33 GenG).
+Cooperatives form a legal reserve, thus ensuring cost and financial planning (see § 33 GenG).

 All members have equal rights, at the annual general meetings the principle applies: one member, one vote (see § 43 GenG and statutes § 18).